Ana-Costa-1201313/sem5pi-24-25-3db9-frontend/Docs/Sprint B/US 6.2.13/readme.md

 ## 6. Integration/Demonstration

-To list staff profiles, run the Backoffice app and the SPA app, then go to the Staff page and check all shown staff profiles.
+To list staff profiles, run the Backoffice, Auth and the SPA app, then go to the Staff page and check all shown staff profiles.
 Choose one profile to see the details.
 Choose a filter if desired.

 ## 7. Observations